ericholscher/ericholscher.com/site/resume.rst

 * The birthplace of Django, maintaining the world's oldest Django codebase
 * Worked as Lead developer and defacto sysadmin for the "Internal" team

-    - Ljworld.com, Lawrence.com, Kusports.com and ~20 other sites

-* Worked on the "Commerical" team on Ellington

-    - Ported Ellington from Django r1290 to 1.0
-    - Wrote lots of tests and supported the product

 Education
 ---------